-Next steps should be to conduct further research with a much larger sample from around the city.
-It should be samples that are taken through the entire year so that seasonal weather patterns do not account for any change in the water.
-Other community members and those who are experts in the field should also get involved.
+- Next steps should be to conduct further research with a much larger sample from around the city.
+It should be samples that are taken through the entire year so that seasonal weather patterns do not account for any change in the water. - Other community members and those who are experts in the field should also get involved.
 These are also people who would be interested in this project.
 We all need this water.
 No one wants to drink the water and die from doing so.
 I do not want to!
-The children of tomorrow would like clean water as well.
+The children of tomorrow would like clean water as well. - I would think the entire planet would be interested in this research and possibly want to continue work on this. - We all need clean, healthy water.